Sophia Montecarlo

-Swirtty Mae Nibley is better known by her screen name Sophia Montecarlo.
+Swirtty Mae Nibley is better known by her screen name Sophia Montecarlo is a Filipina singer.
 She used to be a contestant on the reality television show Born Diva.
 She represented Philippines and won several gold and silver medals for the World Championship of Performing Arts in 2010.
 Winner of Kumoricon Idol in November 2019.
 Due to pandemic she holds the title of Kumoricon Idol title for 2 years in a row.

 Early life

 Swirtty was born in Echelon Tower Malate, Manila to Aladino and Melinda Nibley and lived most of her life in Quezon City.
 Nibley is the only child of Aladino and Melinda.
 She has a very diverse background, her family hails from a multiracial clan, she's half Filipino, part Japanese, Vietnamese, Scottish, Spanish, and White American.
 Her grandfather is Scottish-American and her grandmother is Filipino, Spanish and Vietnamese.
 She was raised as a Roman Catholic.
 Her father was such a big fan of Vilma Santos that he named his only child after the star mayor's son Luis Manzano (also known as Lucky Manzano); she was baptized Swirtty Mae Nibley.
 Her father must have been totally star-struck as he trained his daughter to sing, starting at age 3.
 Swirtty's parents separated when she was three, however, they remained on good terms, after which she was raised by her father and grandfather.

 During her childhood, Swirtty performed at Manila Hotel, Manila Pavilion and Holiday Inn Manila.
 While at Trinity High School, she was a Rotary Club member.
 When Nibley was in high school, she and her father Aladino traveled to Tutuban Center every Tuesday and Thursday.
 She was cast in CU@E ETV39.
 She joined the television series until its cancellation in 2001.
 She graduated from Trinity High School in 2003.

 The youngest and the 6th grand finalist of the Born Diva TV series, said she could sing as many as 20 songs every day when she reached her teens.
 She pursued her college at Trinity University of Asia and finish Mass Communication major in Broadcast Journalism.
 While studying she also worked part-time at Trinity as a student assistant.